 I couldn’t believe it!
 These weren’t folks with deep pockets – they were simply folks with gracious hearts.
 I stepped back to the microphone and thanked them.
 I told them that some of our friends from Gano Avenue Baptist Church (Robert & Ann Brock and Earl & Sue Wilson) were going to purchase a re-manufactured engine.
 So, Donaldson paid for the installation.
 Denver Watson took our car into the care of his shed on the hill overlooking the church and installed the engine.
 We will never forget that incredible act of kindness!

 The rest of this year was filled with fun events.
-Kim and I took our family for a short vacation to Cedars of Lebanon.
+Kim and I took our family for a short vacation to Cedars of Lebanon in Tennessee.
 I served as a chaplain for a week at Kentucky Dam Village.
 We went to Indianapolis for a few days to see the Dead Sea Scrolls Exhibit.
 Finally, we took a group of the youth and some adults to Bellevue Baptist Church to see The Singing Christmas Tree.
-Kim and I had not been back to see this show since I proposed to her.
 This was a very special trip!

 I also think that this was the year that Jim Stallins resigned.
 He believed that he needed to step aside and let someone younger lead the music.
 Kim and I loved he and his wife Margaret.
 Our boys spent quite a bit of time at their house when Margaret watched them so Kim and I could go visiting or go on a date.
 Jim was also as good as they come.
 He was our part-time music leader at that time.
 He would be the first to tell anyone that his voice wasn’t what it used to be – but he brought so much more to the table.
 His calm and quiet demeanor, his commitment to the Lord, his unquestionable integrity and so much more caused people to listen to him when he talked.
 He and I had a mutual love and respect for each other.
 He was one of the many folks at Donaldson that made my time there go so smoothly.

 I’ve heard of building projects that cause havoc in churches.
 Fortunately, I’ve never experienced that.
 Part of my willingness to embark on the project was my naivety.
 We needed a larger fellowship hall, handicap accessible restrooms and some Sunday School rooms.
 So, we did it.
 I don’t remember much about raising funds – the people just gave.
-I don’t remember any major church disagreements or anything of the sort as the project took place.
+I don’t remember any major church disagreements as the project took place.
 We just got it done.

-In May, I finally graduated with my master’s degree from the Southern Baptist Theological Seminary.
+In May, I finally graduated with my master’s degree from the Southern Baptist Theological Seminary in Louisville, Kentucky.
 This was a LONG time coming.
 I finished my degree in just about every way possible – I did a couple of semesters online; I traveled to a seminary extension at the Nashville Lifeway building; and Donaldson let me travel to Louisville from Tuesday to Thursday every week for a couple of semesters.

 As the new year started, I wanted to add some extra responsibilities to my plate.
 I had finished with seminary, at least for awhile, and I wanted to look for more opportunities to share God’s Word with others.
 The Director of Missions, Rick Reeder, approached me about teaching a seminary extension class at the Baptist Association building.
 I gladly accepted.
 I think the class lasted for about 2-3 months but it was fun!
 I enjoyed every minute!
 The students in the class purchased the “NIV Archaeological Study Bible” and gave it to me as a gift at the conclusion of the course.